sbland/python_for_modellers_guides/setup_python_environment.md

 # 2. Checking the Python version from the command line

+*Note: Some steps below use the python version 3.9.
+Make sure to replace this with the version required by the project *

 To check your version in the command line type `python -V` (Notice the uppercase V).

 If this displays the correct version you can continue to **step 4**.

+## Windows only
 You can also check the available versions with `py -0`.
 This will list installed versions.
 To use a specific version use `py -3.9` replacing `3.9` with the version number.

 If the correct version is unavailable go to **step 3** or check **Troubleshooting Python Install** if you have already installed it.